 What’s the dining space like?
 The restaurant is set in a quaint little former house with large wooden doors in São Paulo’s leafy Jardim Paulistano suburb.

-Typical dishes: Foie gras ‘bonbons’ with Brazilian guava jam or homemade manioc flour crumble with tucupí sauce.
+Typical dishes: Foie gras ‘bonbons’ with Brazilian guava paste or banana with manioc flour, edamame and fish stock.

 Where to sit: Ask for a table in the tree-lined outdoor courtyard, or sit inside for a glimpse of the dynamic kitchen team in action.